fisico-alienado/react-tres-en-raya/README.md

 }
 #+END_SRC

-We have used =calculateWinner= to declare the winner.
+We have used `calculateWinner` to declare the winner.
 We can get the three squares or the line that caused the win easily by modifying the return value of this function:

 #+BEGIN_SRC js
 function calculateWinner(squares) {